 On the side, I’d always order a plate of sautéed vegetables with julienne carrots, zucchini, and peppers, never thinking there was any risk in ordering the sautéed vegetables.

 As we sat in the cozy restaurant at a corner table, our regular waiter served the usual complimentary nuts for me, breadsticks, and olives for Tom.
 These “appetizer” items added to the appeal of this restaurant as Tom and I repeatedly ordered the same dishes over and over, with few other appealing options on the menu.
 (Repetition is not a factor for us which we’ve learned may be necessary when dining out frequently with few choices available that are suitable for me and acceptable to Tom’s picky taste buds).

 |This appeared to be a display of decorator items, perhaps, locally made.|

 The Kefta Tagine tasted especially good to me as opposed to other dishes I’d ordered in various restaurants.
 After multiple reassurances from both the chef and the waiter, I accepted their comments as fact that this dish was free of any of my restricted items.
 Speaking good English they both seemed to understand.
 But, the extra good flavor nagged at me.

-One might ask, if I eat gluten, starch or sugar, would I immediately notice a difference?
-Not immediately.
-Carb laden foods including sugar, grains and starches causing inflammation in the body.
+One might ask if I eat gluten, starch, or sugar, would I immediately notice a difference?
+Not immediately. carb-laden foods including sugar, grains, and starches cause inflammation in the body.
 If I eat enough of these forbidden foods, it could take days for the effects to become apparent.
 I don’t have Celiac disease but am obviously sensitive to gluten.
 A person with Celiac could have an immediate reaction, impacting their health for days or weeks as their symptoms exacerbate.

 Well, wouldn’t you know, I was misled as to the safety of the food at this particular restaurant when I found the following in my plate as shown in this photo: